mayasaffron/Kaur-Health/testing.md

 and got this error
 ![template error](readme-materials/bug_screenshots/bug_3(g).png)

-Django and python dont like [''], within for loops
+Django and python don't like [''], within for loops

-so i changed it to
+so I changed it to
 ```
                     {% for item in bag_items.products %}
                     <!--products in the bag -->